 Parental Relief Leave: This leave is granted for childbirth or adoption.
 (See next page for more details.)
 Family Leave: This leave is granted for family needs.
 (See next page for more details.)
 Medical or Psychological Leave: This leave is granted for a serious physical or psychological problem encountered by a graduate student.
 Professional Development Leave: This leave is granted for an approved educational or professional development opportunity that advances the student's pedagogic goals.
 Probationary Leave: This leave is granted to students for problems with academic performance.
-Personal Leave: This leave is an elective leave taken for personal reasons.
-All leaves except personal leaves (except in exceptional cases and by petition) allow
+Personal Leave: This leave is an elective leave taken for personal A 11 leaves areast series al leaves (a reasons.